karthikathota/sql/Readme.md

 "_" => This matches all the words that are same with a only charachter mroe than the given word.
 FOR EXAMPLE:-
 "pant_" matches word like pants etc, where s is is onlt charachter.

+### Logical Operators

+1. AND:- Retrives all the rows that statisfy the both given conditions.
+2. OR:- Retrives all the rows which statisfy atleast one of the given conditions.
+3. NOT:- Retrives all the rows which donot statisfy the given conditions

+PRECEDENCE :- NOT > AND > OR

+### ORDER BY

+Ascending => ASC
+Descending => DESC

+## Pagination

+These are two clauses in Pagination which are used to limit the data retrieved they are LIMIT AND OFFSET

+### LIMIT

+LIMIT clause is used to specify the number of rows.

+### OFFSET

+OFFSET clause is used to specify the position from where to rows are to be selected.

+Rows are selected from OFFSET+1 to LIMIT+OFFSET.